ajinkyabodade/Functional-Programming-Basics/Functional Programming.md

 # Functional Programming:-

--In computer science, functional programming is a programming paradigm—a style of building the structure and elements of computer programs—that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
+-In computer science, functional programming is a programming paradigm, a style of building the structure and elements of computer programs that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.

 -It uses pure functions, where pure functions are the functions that act only on their parameters and return the value obtained by performing the operations on parameter

 ## Benifits:-

-	- Reduce occurance of bugs in program a
+	- Reduce occurance of bugs in program
 	- Easy to execute and debug
 	- Allow Parallel processing